Program overview

 Graduates of the Master of Arts in Interdisciplinary Health program can pursue a variety of career paths in Canada, including:

-• Public Health Educator: Designs and implements educational programs to promote health awareness and disease prevention in communities.
+• Health Promotion Specialist: Develops and implements programs to improve community health and wellness.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.